 - 1x Hardwood.

 - 5x Pine Tar.

 - 1x Truffle Oil.

 And finally, the Stardew Valley Walleye can only be caught in the Fall and Winter.
-If neither of those seasons have come around yet, then maybe prioritize some other fish like the Sturgeon for the Lake Fish Bundle.
+If neither of those seasons have come around yet, then maybe prioritize some other fish like the Sturgeon or the Catfish.